UMN-LATIS/elevator/documentation/docs.md

 ### Location ###

 A location will be a latitude and longitude, along with a label.
+You can look up a location by address, or by entering the coordinates.
+If you don't enter a label, the latitude and longitude will be displayed to your viewers.

 ### Select ###